DataBiosphere/toil/docs/running/cloud.rst

 to do real work.
 See `here <https://aws.amazon.com/ec2/instance-types/>`_ for a full selection of EC2 instance types.
 For more information on cluster management using Toil's AWS provisioner, see :ref:`clusterRef`.

-To use CGCloud-based autoscaling, see :ref:`installationAWS` for CGCloud installation and more information on starting our leader instance.

 Once we have our leader instance launched, the steps for both provisioners converge.
 As with all distributed AWS workflows, we start our Toil run using an